alussana/AffiXcan/README.md

-considerable importance for eQTL discovery and to improve the capability to estimate a [GReX](#grex) (genetically regulated expression) for a greater number of genes, at the same time giving insights on the possible molecular mechanisms that are involved in differential expression on genes.
+considerable importance for eQTL discovery and to improve the capability to estimate a [GReX](#grex) (genetically regulated expression) for a greater number of genes, at the same time giving insights on the possible molecular mechanisms that are involved in differential expression of genes.